wtarr/SpriteBuilder/README.md

 *Animate a preview

-*Out put as a single png file
+*Output as a single png file